A solid relationship is always a two-way street, which is why so many businesses struggle to get a high level of customer satisfaction.

 Your Net Promoter Score by itself won’t tell you a whole lot because NPS benchmarks vary from one industry to the next.
 An NPS of 10 for example, might be great if you’re in the Cable and Satellite TV industry, but that same score is considered low if you’re a specialty retail store.

 So, look into NPS benchmarks to figure out how you measure up compared to companies in your field.
 To give you a better idea, here are average NPS industry benchmarks from 2018, as provided by NICE-Satmetrix, the co-developer of Net Promoter:

 While your NPS gives you insights into customer satisfaction (especially when compared with others in your industry), your score alone doesn’t provide any information around the specific areas of your business that need improvement.
 If you want to get even more value out your NPS, consider asking additional survey questions based on the user’s initial answer.

 For example, if someone gives a score of 8 and below, then you can follow-up with asking what changes would have persuaded a higher rating.
 But for users rating 9 or 10, your follow-up question could ask what specifically they recommend or what do they think you did really well.
-More often than not, you’re going to get honest feedback about your buyer journey, which could ultimately help you fix things like product returns, low ratings and abandoned carts.

 Customer Satisfaction Score (CSAT)